 OFAC’s Ukraine-Related Sanctions Regulations are codified in 31 C.F.R.
 Part 589.
 Prohibited transactions include all transactions identified in Executive Orders 13660, 13661, 13662, and 13685 and those involving persons and organizations identified on the SSI list or SDN list as contributing to unrest in the Ukraine.

-Ukraine Sanctions Attorney
+Consulting a Knowledgeable Ukraine Sanctions Attorney

 Over the past two years, there have been a number of Executive Orders issued under the International Emergency Executive Powers Act (IEEPA) in regards to political unrest and Russian military occupation in Crimea, Donbass, and other areas of the Ukraine.
 Until the turmoil is resolved, there are likely to be continual changes to the OFAC Ukraine/Russia-Related Sanctions program and regulations.
 If you have business dealings in Russia and Ukraine, it is imperative to keep abreast of regulation changes and to check the SSI and SDN lists prior to engaging in transactions or providing financial services.
 If you are accused of violating any OFAC sanctions program, consult an attorney for help.